 Progression in phonics skills and knowledge are taught following the recommendations of the Read Write Inc programme.

-All children in the Foundation Year and KS1, receive a 30 minute discrete phonics session every day.
+All children in the Foundation Year and KS1, receive a discrete phonics session every day.
 The children are taught in phase groups across Key Stage 1.
 The children’s progress is regularly assessed and they move through the phases at their own pace.
 As children finish the Read Write Inc. programme, they move on to Whole Class Reading in Year 2, with a focus on phonics, fluency and comprehension.
 Please visit our Early Reading page for more information:

 Whole Class Shared Reading